lluppesms/Docs/docs/AzdDeploy.md

 Typically a developer with either do the up command to do everything at once, or do the provision and deploy commands separately.

+---

 ## Environment Names

 When this command is run for the first time, a prompt will ask for the the "Environment Name", the Azure Subscription to use and the Azure Region to deploy to.
 Choose the "Environment Name" carefully, as it will be used as the basis to name all of the resources, so it must be unique.

-Note: Personally, I like to use a format like <myInitials>-<appName> as the format for Environment Name.
+    Note: I like to use a naming style like [myInitials]-[appName] as the format for Environment Name.

-In that case, if Environment Name is equal to:
+For example, if Environment Name is equal to:

 ```bash
 lll-function-demo